 After using this recipe for over a week, I am well past my normal reaction period of 2-3 days... and happy to report that my irritation is a thing of the past!
 Thank You Fran for pointing out in your video that Baking Soda is a common irritant for folks with sensitive skin, and Bri for suggesting to use less than Fran's original recipe!

-This time, knowing that there should only be one box, I had the package delivered to Mike's Parcel Pickup.
+This time, knowing that there should only be one box, we had the package delivered to Mike's Parcel Pickup.
 While it cost $30 in gas, that was far cheaper than paying UPS $50-$70, and much quicker than waiting and running around to do the self-clearing.

 This order consisted of: